1951 Redex 100

 The 1951 Redex 100 was a motor race staged at the Mount Panorama Circuit, Bathurst, New South Wales, Australia on 26 March 1951.

-It was held over 26 laps, a total distance of approximately 100 miles (161 km).
+Promoted by the Australian Sporting Car Club, it was held over 26 laps, a total distance of approximately 100 miles (161 km).
 The race was contested on a handicap basis with the first car starting 11 minutes and 30 seconds minutes before the last car.

-The race was won by F.W.
-Pratley driving a Monoskate.
+25,000 people watched the day's racing.

+Bathurst driver Warwick Pratley won the race driving the George Reed Monoskate Ford Special.